-FUNDING OPPORTUNITIES for FACULTY
+FUNDING OPPORTUNITIES for FACULTY (Spring 2021)

 The purpose of the Supporting Effective Educator Development (SEED) program is to increase the number of highly effective educators by supporting the implementation of Evidence-Based practices that prepare, develop, or enhance the skills of educators.
 These grants will allow eligible applicants to develop, expand, and evaluate practices that can serve as models to be sustained and disseminated.
 The SEED program also encourages the use of rigorous evidence in selecting and implementing interventions to support educators’ development across the continuum of their careers.
 Click HERE to see more information.